benhj/knoxcrypt/README.md

 ### Encryption

 The filesystem is encrypted using a varient of the XTEA algorithm.
+I don't consider myself an expert in encryption so I would suggest you review my code before you consider it secure or not.
-Having said that, the keen developer is encouraged to implement their own transformational cipher.
+The more keen developer is encouraged to implement their own transformational cipher.
 All she needs to do is implement the function `doTransform` in `IByteTransformer` as defined in `IByteTransformer.hpp`.
 See file `BasicByteTransformer.hpp` as an example of how this is done.
 The pointer type of `m_byteTransformer` as initialized in the constructor argument list of `TeaSafeImageStream.cpp` then needs to be updated to